blake502/balatro-mobile-maker/README.md

 # Balatro APK Maker

 This goal of this script is to allow *Balatro* fans to play *Balatro* on their mobile devices before the official release.
 This script provides a **NON-PIRACY** avenue for players to do so, by converting their *Steam* version of *Balatro* to an APK format.
+Balatro APK Maker also supports automatically transferring your saves from your *Steam* copy.

 ## Quick Start Guide
 Please review the **Notes** section before you begin.
  - Download or compile [**balatro-apk-maker.exe**](https://github.com/blake502/balatro-apk-maker/releases).
  - Run **balatro-apk-maker.exe**.
  - Follow the prompts to apply optional patches.
 If you're unsure, always select "Y".
- - Copy the resulting **balatro.apk** to your Android device.
+ - Copy the resulting **balatro.apk** to your Android device, or allow the program to automatically install using [USB Debugging](https://developer.android.com/studio/debug/dev-options).
+ - Optionally, allow the program to automatically transfer your saves from your *Steam* copy of *Balatro* using [USB Debugging](https://developer.android.com/studio/debug/dev-options).

  ## Optional Patches
 - **FPS Cap**